lens-protocol/open-actions-directory/open_actions_pr_template.md

 - Apps - List of apps where the action is integrated (if any)
 - Any special security and execution considerations

-#### Open Action JSON
+#### Configuration of metadata
-To add the option action to the repo, fork the codebase and add the following JSON to [`actions.json`](https://github.com/lens-protocol/open-actions-directory/blob/main/actions.json) file in the root directory:
+To add the smart post to the repo, fork the codebase and add the following JSON to [`actions.json`](https://github.com/lens-protocol/open-actions-directory/blob/main/actions.json) file in the root directory:

 ```
 {